Investigating the hyperparameter space of deep neural network models for reaction coordinates: Summary

-The hyperparameter optimization method was further applied to the isomerization reaction in water.
+This approach was further applied to the isomerization in water.
 The RC for the reaction in solution was successfully obtained in most cases (9 out of 10) where the RMSEs between the predicted and calculated {\pb} for the test data were about 0.02.
-In one case ($q_2$) we found slight sign of overfitting, where the committor probability distribution and RMSEs for training and test data sets showed some discrepancy.
+In one case ($q_2$) we found slight sign of overfitting, where the committor probability distribution and RMSEs for training and test data sets showed a discrepancy of $\sim$0.02 in {\pb}.
 Similarly to the case in vacuum, the hyperparameters were found to vary notably, but the successfully optimized RCs showed similar {\pb}-predictability and high correlation ($>$ 0.96).
-By analyzing the RCs using XML methods, every RC was found to have common key features, i.e., $\phi$, $\theta$, and the electrostatic potential from the water on H${}_{18}$.
-We note that this solvent contribution to the hydrogen was also found in the torque coordinate proposed previously for a slightly different reaction path\cite{Ma.2005}, and the current DNN model was able to describe this from a rather simple set of CV candidates.
+By analyzing the RCs using the XAI methods, the RCs were found to have common key features, i.e., $\phi$, $\theta$, and the electrostatic potential from the water on H${}_{18}$.
+We note that this solvent contribution to the hydrogen was also found in the torque coordinate proposed previously for the different transition path of the same system\cite{Ma.2005}.
+The current RC was able to describe this from a rather simple set of CV candidates while the complex non-linear contribution is taken into account through the DNN model structure.
+We note that choosing the good CV candidates are important for improving the quality of the RC, such as utilizing the graph neural networks.

-The current hyperparameter tuning framework can be applied to explore the RC for reactions in different systems straighforwardly.
+The hyperparameter tuning framework was shown to be applicable to explore the RC for reactions in different systems straightforwardly.
 It is noted that here the RCs were optimized using slightly different data set, i.e., the same data was partitioned into slightly different training, validation, and test groups due to different random seed.
 Even when the same data set was used, the optimization converged to different optimal when different initial hyperparameters were used (not shown).
-Thus, the hyperparameter space of the current DNN model for RC is likely multimodal, and optimization of the hyperparamters gives similarly accurate RC but different DNN models depending on initial conditions.
-However, as the XAI analysis applied to these DNN models shows common key features, the current study indicates that suitably optimized DNN models can still obtain the same reaction mechanism despite the apparent difference in the model structure.
+Thus, the hyperparameter space of the DNN model for the RC is likely multimodal, and optimization of the hyperparamters can converge to different models with similarly accurate RC depending on initial conditions.
+On the other hand, the application of the XAI tools to these different DNN models indicates that suitably optimized DNN models share the same features, thus the same mechanism can be extracted from the apparently different DNN models when the hyperparemters are optimized adequately.